Study 17 (continued) into the cause(s) of

 - The 16 or so other studies of homosexuality described in this section that all apparently show that sexual orientation is set up before birth and discovered by the individual later in life, and

-- The inability of researchers to definitively find a gay gene or group of genes that cause a person to have a homosexual orientation, in spite of massive efforts by multiple research groups spread over decades.
+- The inability of other researchers to definitively find a gay gene or group of genes that cause a person to have a homosexual orientation, in spite of massive efforts by multiple research groups spread over decades.
+The largest study examined 409 pairs of gay brothers.
+It found that gay males shared similarities in their X chromosome and chromosome 83.
+But they are still searching within these chromosomes for the specific genes or other components that contribute to sexual orientation.

 William Rice, the study’s lead author, said: